zakwarren/nightsawayforms/docs/userGuide.md

 * "-d" or "--default" to restore the settings files to defaults
 * "-b" or "--blank" to generate a blank document with a camp header

-Not entering any options will run nightsAwayForms normally, as described in the getting started section.
+Not entering any options will run nightsawayforms normally, as described in the getting started section.

 ###Custom settings